HadiCherkaoui/Game-Recommender/README.md

-# Codebase AI
+# Game Recommender

-A powerful AI-powered coding assistant that helps developers write, understand, and maintain code more efficiently.
+An intelligent game recommendation system that helps users discover new games based on their preferences and playing history.

 ## Features

-- Intelligent code suggestions
-- Code analysis and explanations
+- Personalized game recommendations
-- Multi-language support
+- Multi-platform game support (PC, Console, Mobile)
-- Easy integration with popular IDEs
-- Context-aware responses
+- Genre-based filtering
+- User preference learning
+- Similar game suggestions
+- Price range filtering

 ## Getting Started

-Visit our [documentation](https://docs.codebase.ai) to get started with Codebase AI.
+The Game Recommender helps you find your next favorite game by analyzing your gaming preferences and play history.
+It uses advanced algorithms to suggest games you're likely to enjoy.

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please feel free to submit a Pull Request.

 ## License